 - Prismacolor They contain high wax and blend very smoothly.
 They are best known for their creamy and soft consistency.
-The drawbacks are that they require frequent sharpening, since they wear down and break easily.
+The drawbacks are that they require frequent sharpening since they wear down and break easily.
 They also create bloom, a thin, powdery film of wax that appears on the surface after application.
 Prismacolor Premier is their artist grade line.
 It has 150 colors.
-Verithin pencils have the hardest, thinnest and lowest wax content cores of any colored pencil.
+Verithin pencils have the hardest, thinnest, and lowest wax content cores of any colored pencil.
 They are valuable for producing layouts, cleaning up edges and working for small areas.

 - Derwent Pencils have thick cores and are available in 72 color ranges.
 They are moderately hard.
-The artists pencils are available in a set of 120.
+The artist's pencils are available in a set of 120.
 Their studio pencils come in a set of 72 or you can buy them in smaller boxes.
 Not as bright as the Prismacolor or Polychromos.
 See the Derwent Color Range

-- Spectrum Noir come in five tins with 24 colors in each tin.
+- Spectrum Noir comes in five tins with 24 colors in each tin.
 Each tin is sold separately.
 They are considered a wax and oil blend.
 There are 120 colors are available.
 Each tin has a complete family of colors that are meant to blend seamlessly.
 See the Spectrum Noir Color Chart

 Water Soluble Colored Pencils